Today I’d like to get legal.

 So will I lose my US citizenship with Spanish nationality?

-Long story short: it seems extremely, extremely unlikely.
+Or at least, it seems extremely, extremely unlikely.

 There actually are ways to lose your US citizenship.
 Mostly, they’re things you’re (probably) not going to do here in Spain.
 You can lose your US citizenship if you…